Question:medium

 The Correct Option is D

-Under the BNSS, 2023, the accused must apply for plea bargaining within 30 days from the date the charges are formally framed.
+So the accused must apply for plea bargaining within 30 days of the charges being formally framed.

 Was this answer helpful?